What is Acupuncture?

 There is an invisible life force that flows throughout the body called “chi.”
-Acupuncture works by balancing the flow of chi energy in the body by the insertion of hair-fine needles into specific points on the body.
-These points lie along 12 meridians or pathways throughout the body that corresponds to ten organs and two functions.
-Imbalances in the chi energy are determined by taking the pulse on each wrist.
+The chi flows 12 meridians or energy pathways in the body.
+Acupuncture works by balancing the flow of chi energy throughout the 12 meridians by the insertion of hair-fine needles into specific points on the body that lie along these meridians.
+Where imbalances in are in the body is determined by reading the pulses on each wrist that correspond to the 12 meridians.

 The Law of Cure